notofonts/chorasmian/fontbakery/googlefonts-NotoSansChorasmian-report.md

 * 🔥 **FAIL** No dotted circle glyph present and font uses a complex shaper [code: missing-dotted-circle-complex]
+</div></details><details><summary>⚠ <b>WARN:</b> Check for codepoints not covered by METADATA subsets. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/unreachable_subsetting">com.google.fonts/check/metadata/unreachable_subsetting</a>)</summary><div>

+* ⚠ **WARN** The following codepoints supported by the font are not covered by any subsets defined in the font's metadata file, and will never be served.
+You can solve this by either manually adding additional subset declarations to METADATA.pb, or by editing the glyphset definitions.

+ * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, cherokee, tifinagh, coptic
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: math, canadian-aboriginal, tai-le, syriac, tifinagh, coptic, malayalam, old-permic
+ * U+030A COMBINING RING ABOVE: try adding syriac
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
+ * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
+ * U+0327 COMBINING CEDILLA: not included in any glyphset definition
+ * U+0328 COMBINING OGONEK: not included in any glyphset definition
+ * U+200C ZERO WIDTH NON-JOINER: try adding one of: hanunoo, javanese, meetei-mayek, thai, gujarati, hanifi-rohingya, lepcha, avestan, gurmukhi, newa, hatran, psalter-pahlavi, siddham, tagalog, tai-viet, tirhuta, sogdian, tamil, batak, pahawh-hmong, khudawadi, new-tai-lue, buhid, cham, tifinagh, sinhala, chakma, yi, myanmar, tibetan, kharoshthi, khmer, khojki, bengali, dogra, kannada, rejang, tai-tham, tai-le, devanagari, limbu, mongolian, warang-citi, kayah-li, balinese, modi, telugu, grantha, mandaic, oriya, buginese, mahajani, malayalam, takri, brahmi, manichaean, syriac, gunjala-gondi, tagbanwa, kaithi, nko, saurashtra, duployan, sharada, sundanese, thaana, phags-pa, syloti-nagri

+Or you can add the above codepoints to one of the subsets supported by the font: `chorasmian`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Are there caret positions declared for every ligature? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/ligature_carets">com.google.fonts/check/ligature_carets</a>)</summary><div>